breck7/leafdb.org/README.md

     yearsToOrbitSunNode
      extends abstractFloatPropertyNode

+TreeBase delegates to Git for versioning, backups, and collaboration.

 ## Do I need to use a library to use TreeBase?

 No. You can use the TreeBase system without installing any new software on your computer.
 In fact, you don't even need to use a computer at all.
 Pen, paper, and some folders work well for small TreeBases.